-- 1.13 With a Neighbourhood Plan in place, Chickerell Town Council will be given 25% of the money collected from developers through the Community Infrastructure Levy.
-This money, together with any S106 contributions provided to the Town Council, can be spent on improving local infrastructure and facilities to benefit both existing and future residents. - 1.14 In the past, it may have been argued that the Town should look to Weymouth for much of its infrastructure needs but in the light of the growth of our population and the need to reduce the reliance on the motor car etc that position is no longer entirely acceptable.
+- 1.13 When the Chickerell Neighbourhood Plan is made, planning applications approved after that date will contribute 25% of the CIL (Community Infrastructure Levy) money received to Chickerell Town Council (with the exception of self-build proposals).
+This money, together with any \$106 contributions provided to the Town Council, can be spent on improving local infrastructure and facilities to benefit both existing and future residents. - 1.14 In the past, it may have been argued that the Town should look to Weymouth for much of its infrastructure needs but in the light of the growth of our population and the need to reduce the reliance on the motor car etc that position is no longer entirely acceptable.
 Residents also deserve a choice.